XiaZeng0223/active_pets/README.md

 # Active PETs
 Code repository for Active PETs.
-This repository would not be possible within previous open-source projects [ALPS](https://github.com/forest-snow/alps) and [PET](https://github.com/timoschick/pet).
+This repository would not be possible without previous open-source projects [ALPS](https://github.com/forest-snow/alps) and [PET](https://github.com/timoschick/pet).

 Our main contribution is a weighted ensemble of PETs, which is used to actively sample the most beneficial samples from an unlabelled pool.